rosvid/faust-vst-qt/README.md

 - The plugins won't work directly in Ardour at present (Ardour will hang if you try this).
-However, you can work around this by running them inside falkTX's Carla plugin instead.
+However, you can work around this by running them inside falkTX's [Carla plugin](https://github.com/falkTX/Carla) instead.
 (Make sure that you use Carla LV2 rather than Carla VST in Ardour; we found that the latter causes crashes when loading the Faust VST plugins inside Carla.)

 - Plugin windows have the wrong size and come up without scroll bars when they are opened for the first time in Qtractor.
 You can work around this by just closing and reopening the GUIs, they will look all right the second and subsequent times.
+Or run them through Carla, it will get the display right on first attempt. :)